 - You asked to be paid in a Savings account.
 With most apps, the amount advanced is deposited into a transaction or chequing bank account.
 Savings accounts are not accepted because of restrictions placed on them by banks.

 No. Unlike credit card cash advances, pay advance apps have a set limit for how much money you can withdraw before you get paid.
-With credit card advances, you can exceed your cash advance limit and pay higher interest rates or over the limit charges as a result.
+With credit card cash advances, you can exceed your credit limit and pay higher interest rates or over the limit charges as a result.

 Can you borrow money online instantly?